splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/sfx/configuration/dotnet-metrics-attributes.rst

 .. caution::

-   The SignalFx Instrumentation for .NET reach End of Support on February 21, 2025.
-The library is archived and no longer maintained.
+   The SignalFx Instrumentation for .NET reached End of Support on February 21, 2025.
+The library has been archived and is no longer maintained.

    New customers instrumenting the .NET ecosystem should use the :ref:`Splunk Distribution of OpenTelemetry .NET <instrument-otel-dotnet-applications>`.
 Existing customers should consider migrating to Splunk Distribution of OpenTelemetry .NET which offers similar capabilities.
 To learn how to migrate, see :ref:`migrate-signalfx-dotnet-to-dotnet-otel`.